mbod/comm4190_F25/syllabus.md

 -   This book is references as `HOLLM` in the schedule below.
 -   It is available online through the library and the UPenn O'Reilly subscription

+Christiansen, M.H. and Chater, N. (2022) *The Language Game: How Improvisation Created Language and Changed the World*.
+Basic Books.

+-   This book is references as `LGAME` in the schedule below.

 Mitchell, M. (2019) *Artificial Intelligence: A Guide for Thinking Humans*.

 -   This book is referenced as `AITH` in the schedule below.

-Mollick, E. (2024) *Co-Intelligence: Living and Working with AI*.

--   This book is referenced as `COINT` in the schedule below.

 Phoenix, J. & Taylor, M.(2024) *Prompt Engineering for Generative AI*.
 O'Reilly Media, Inc.